bitshares/dev.bitshares.works/core/nodes_full_witness/running-api-node.md

 ## Introduction

 A Bitshares API Node is a `witness_node` instance specially configured to serve applications with data endpoints.
-Any bitshares application(gateway, explorer, wallet, trading program, etc) interacts with the decentralized network(blockchain) by connecting to one or many api nodes.
+Any bitshares application(gateway, explorer, wallet, trading program, etc) interacts with the decentralized network(blockchain) by connecting to one or many API nodes.

-If you plan to run a business on top of bitshares you will probably want one or several api nodes of your property.
-You can use public nodes but they are very busy and most of the time running old versions, the most api nodes around the better for the network and final users.
+If you plan to run a business on top of bitshares you will probably want one or several API nodes of your property.
+You can use public nodes but they are very busy and most of the time running old versions, the most API nodes around the better for the network and final users.

 This tutorial is for users that already have `witness_node` compiled successfully.